-A lot of ambitious, successful employees are eager to learn and grow and that may mean that you need to have a clear and attainable path for them to do so.
-This could be through a company organization chart, additional new projects/opportunities, or expansion into different areas of the business.
+Many ambitious, successful employees are eager to learn and grow, which may mean that you need to have a clear and attainable path for them to do so.
+This could be through a company organization chart, additional new projects/opportunities, or expansion into different business areas.

 As a manager/employer, you should be considering each employee and what motivates them so that you can start to define the ways that they can continue to be successful versus feeling like they’re at a dead end.
 If someone is looking for a new challenge, change, or advancement and they cannot foresee it at your organization, this can be a powerful cause to jump ship to a place where they can feel excited again.

-In speaking with candidates, work-life balance and flexibility have been some of the big factors in why they’re unhappy and/or leaving an organization.
-Whether it be avoiding bad commute traffic, being able to sleep a little longer, or spending more time with family, an hour or two can make a huge difference for your employees.
+In speaking with candidates, work-life balance and flexibility have been some big factors in why they’re unhappy and/or leaving an organization.
+Whether avoiding bad commute traffic, sleeping a little longer, or spending more time with family, an hour or two can make a huge difference for your employees.

 Something to consider is what your employees’ lifestyles are like and how you can best accommodate work hours to support them being able to enjoy the things they love outside of work.
 Usually, for a company, this means having a standard set of hours (i.e., 9-4) that employees must be available but allowing for earlier start and end times based on employee preference.

-To some employees, benefits are a deciding factor in looking for new work.
+Benefits are a deciding factor in looking for new work for some employees.
 We find that some candidates who have been contracting for quite some time are now looking for a full-time, permanent job with the added value of benefits being a part of their overall package at that organization.
 Perhaps, it may be time to consider offering full-time employment to your high-performing contractors.

 Also, we come across many candidates who support their entire family through their benefits and, therefore, highly regard what is being offered.
 Having good benefits is a sure way to support your current employees and can be a strong contribution to retaining them.
-Health insurance, PTO, 401K/retirement, etc. all come into play when employees are weighing and comparing options.
+Health insurance, PTO, 401K/retirement, etc., come into play when employees weigh and compare options.

-In closing, retention is such an important piece to the overall complex puzzle of hiring.
+In closing, retention is such an important piece of the overall complex hiring puzzle.
 The effort cannot stop once you’ve landed the employee.
 You must actively and intentionally implement changes that keep your employees happy, engaged, and feeling appreciated.
-Reminders of why they chose your organization and effort to keep them feeling valued is how you can retain good employees and, therefore, save on the costly expenses of losing them.
+Reminders of why they chose your organization and effort to keep them feeling valued are how you can retain good employees and, therefore, save on the costly expenses of losing them.

-I hope you enjoyed this blog, if you have other ideas or comments about retaining employees please share with me at firstname.lastname@example.org.
+I hope you enjoyed this blog; if you have other ideas or comments about retaining employees, please share them with me email@example.com.